Shopify/cli/packages/cli/README.md

 FLAGS
   -c, --config=<value>  The name of the app configuration.
-  --json                format output as JSON --no-color            Disable color output.
+      --json            format output as JSON
+      --no-color        Disable color output.
-  --path=<value>        [default: .]
-The path to your app directory.
+      --path=<value>    The path to your app directory.
       --verbose         Increase the verbosity of the logs.
       --web-env         Outputs environment variables necessary for running and deploying web/.

 DESCRIPTION
   Print basic information about your app and extensions.